kirschbombe/boulevardier-schematic/README.md

  - npm install -g boulevardier-schematic

 Additional dependencies required for the site will be installed within the project according to its requirements.

+The `xsltproc` dependency has the further requirement that the tool be available on the system PATH.

+`TODO: review need for other XSLT processors`

 ### Preparing content